Elwetritsch: Tritschology

+The technique of hunting Elwedritsche has been continuously refined.
+Today, the consumption of alcohol plays a role in many cases, which in turn fits in well with the real cultural-historical background.
+After all, the aim is to actively process the primal fear of the night and the loss of control during sleep.

+Customs

+In the Palatinate, you can track down the Elwedritsche.
+The “Elwetritsche-Brunnen” in Neustadt an der Weinstraße and the “Elwetritsche-Weg” (hiking trail) in Dahner Felsenland are particularly well-known.
+Supposed Elwedritsch enclosures can be seen in the zoos of Landau and Kaiserslautern.
+The Palatinate Museum of Natural History in Bad Dürkheim displays a taxidermied Elbedritsch in a showcase.

 Geographical distribution

+Palatinate

 The area in which tales of the Elwetritsch are spread expands from the Palatinate Forest in the west of Germany towards the east across the Upper Rhine Plain to the southern parts of the Odenwald.
 The mythical creature also appears in the north of Baden-Württemberg.
 In the Main-Tauber-Kreis, where they are known as “Ilwedridsche”, the children are told that at night the creatures sleep in the crowns of the willow trees standing next to the river Tauber.
 In Neustadt an der Weinstraße, which is said to be the “capital” of the Elwetritsches, there is an Elwetritsche-fountain, created by Gernot Rumpf.
 Other sources consider Dahn in the southwestern Palatinate, which also has an Elwetritsche-fountain, Erfweiler or other villages as secret capitals of these creatures.

 Pennsylvania

 In Pennsylvania among the Pennsylvania Dutch, the Elwetritsch is known as the Elbedritsch.
 The lore concerning the Elbedritsch is similar to that of the Elwetritsch in that the victim of the trick was set out with a bag to catch one and left abandoned.
 The Pennsylvania Dutch are convinced that Palatinate people—their biggest group of ancestors—had taken some “Elbedritschelcher” (diminutive of Elbedritsch) with them “so dass sie kenn Heemweh grigge deede” (so that they wouldn't become homesick).
 Tales of the Elbedritsche are also documented in Amish communities.
 The newsletter of the Pennsylvania German Society is Es Elbedritsch.